joaopizani/piware/README.md

 Properties over circuit behaviour can also be proven using PiWare, even for (possibly infinite) **families of circuits**.

-The project proposal, motivation, literature review, and high-level technical descriptions behind the design choices takes are documented in the [project wiki](https://github.com/joaopizani/piware/wiki).
+The project proposal, motivation, literature review, and high-level technical descriptions behind the design choices taken are documented in the [project wiki](https://github.com/joaopizani/piware/wiki).

 This repository is furthermore organized as follows: